alexpaul/String/README.md

 print(str) // "lex"
 ```

 > Note: if you're working in a `repl` environment and don't have access to code completion and it's okay with the interview feel free to convert the given `String` to an `Array` to avoid working with `String.Index`.
+Converting to an array will give you access to using subscripting using Int's to access a postion in the array of chararaters.
 >```swift
 >let str = "Some input String"
 >let strArr = Array(str) // you now have an array of [String.Element] aka and array of [Character]